 Histology, electron microscopy and spectroscopy are scientific applications that all have one thing in common — microtomy.
 Microtomy is the process of cutting, or "sectioning", thin sections of materials like bones, teeth, minerals, and tissue in thicknesses ranging from 50 nanometers (nm) to 100 micrometers (µm).
 These sections are then studied beneath microscopes.

-When you purchase used microtomes from New Life Scientific, you'll experience all the functionality and precision of these exacting instruments at the most affordable prices.
+When you purchase used microtomes from New Life Scientific, you'll experience all the functionality and high precision of these exacting instruments at the most affordable prices.

 Types of Used Microtomes for Sale

 If you're in the market for a used microtome, there are numerous types of equipment available based on your application needs.
 The most popular microtome models include: